 For one semester (Summer, 1995) Tom Lakovic was copy editor and production editor at the same time.

 At the end of the Spring 2004 summer semester, every single editor either changed positions or left The Peak.

 The record for longest continuously-serving editor at The Peak is a tie between Bryn Hewko (Production, Summer 2008 - Summer 2011) and Graham Templeton (Opinions, Spring 2009 - Spring 2012) who both served nine continuous semesters.

-The longest serving individual at The Peak, accounting for multiple positions held at different times, is Mason Wright, who served 12 nonconsecutive semesters in various positions between 1996 and 2001.
-Second place is Andy Fang, who served 10 total semesters during his two terms as Photo Editor (2007-2011).
+The longest serving individual at The Peak, accounting for multiple positions held at different times, is Mason Wright, who served 12 nonconsecutive semesters (four years) in various positions between 1996 and 2001.
+Second place is Andy Fang, who served 10 total semesters (just over three years) during his two terms as Photo Editor (2007-2011).

 Glen Callender is probably the longest-serving Peak person of the modern era, however.
 He worked at The Peak, in some form or another, for over seven years, from 1993 to 2000, mostly in positions that are not recorded on this chart.